bkelemen-pitech/my-potential-palm-tree/Docs/assets/Folder details.md

     opt IF workflowStatus = 10300
         BE BO->+Monolith: internalAPI assign folder to user Monolith->-BE BO: 204

-        BE BO->+Monolith: internalAPI update folder workflowStatus to 10301 Monolith->-BE BO: 204
     end
 BE BO->-FE BO: 200 - folder
 end